 What are your options with a DWI charge?
 More than you may realize.

 Brent S. Schafer knows how to challenge the charges against you.
 He mounts a defense for the Department of Public Safety’s driver license revocation hearing and the criminal trial that follows.
 After collecting evidence from a number of different sources, Mr. Schafer helps you construct a well-reasoned and solid defense.
 Sources may include dash-cam videos, cellphone video, police reports, citations, statements from witnesses (including any passengers in your vehicle) and chemical tests results.
 This assembled evidence creates an accurate picture of what really took place.
-As an experienced criminal defense attorney, Brent Schafer analyzes these data and puts them to work in your case.
+As an experienced criminal defense attorney in Minnesota, Brent Schafer analyzes these data and puts them to work in your case.

 DUI/DWI and test refusal punishments and penalties.

 During the criminal trial that follows DUI or Test Refusal charges, your guilt or innocence is determined based upon the evidence presented by the prosecuting attorney and the challenges to that evidence presented by your defense lawyer.
 That’s why a highly experienced defense lawyer gives you the best chance to prevail in court, potentially resulting in dropped or reduced charges.
-If convicted in Minnesota, you face serious penalties:
+If convicted in Minneapolis or Minnesota, you face serious penalties:

 First offense/Fourth degree DWI — For your first offense, punishment can include 90 days in jail, $1,000 in fines and up to a 90-day driver’s license revocation.

 Second offense/Third degree DWI — A second charge in Minnesota is punishable by up to one year in jail, $3,000 in fines and minimum one-year driver’s license revocation.
-Minnesota Statute requires second time offenders serve a mandatory minimum of 30 days in jail.
+DWI Minnesota Statute requires second time offenders serve a mandatory minimum of 30 days in jail.

 Third offense/Second degree DWI — Third-time offenders receive all the penalties associated with a second DUI, plus and minimum one-year driver’s license revocation.
 Minnesota Statute requires third time offenders serve a mandatory minimum of 90 days in jail.
 In addition to incarceration and license revocation, third time offenders will face vehicle forfeiture and license plate impoundment.